Nikos-Salichos/Heroes-.NET6-GRAPHQL/README.md

 - Filtering
 - API throttling
 - Enable Cors
-- Serilog (write to log file in project directory)
+- Logging (log to txt file in project directory and in database)

 Within the next days i will implement generic repository pattern to seperate my database layer from business logic.